The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Since April 2000, anti-avoidance legislation, known as ‘IR35’, catches individuals who would be employees of their clients if they didn’t use a service company.
+Since April 2000, anti-avoidance legislation, known as ‘IR35’ or the intermediaries legislation, catches individuals who would be employees of their clients if they didn’t use a personal service company (PSC).
 See the Employed or self-employed guidance note.
+Broadly, this legislation deems income to be subject to tax and NIC, so that the individuals pays a similar amount to an employee under PAYE.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.